 Making This Outback Copycat Instant Pot Potato Soup

-It’s simple to make this copycat Instant Pot Potato Soup at home.
-The first step is to scrub and cube the potatoes into small pieces and set them aside.
+It's simple to make this copycat Instant Pot Potato Soup at home.
+The first step is to scrub, peel if desired, and cube the potatoes into small pieces and set them aside.

-Finish releasing the pressure, if any, and return the pot to SAUTE.
-Add in the half & half, cheddar cheese, salt, and pepper to taste.
+Saute- Return the pot to the Saute setting and add in the half & half, cheddar cheese, salt, and pepper to taste.
 Stir until the potato soup becomes thick and creamy.

-Create a slurry by combining the cornstarch with water until smooth.
+Thicken the potato soup- Create a slurry by combining the cornstarch with water until smooth.
 Add to the Instant Pot and stir until combined.
-Allow the soup to saute for a couple of minutes.
-This will thicken the soup.
+Allow the soup to saute for a couple of minutes so the soup will thicken.

 Gluten-Free Instant Pot Potato Soup